 The coolant level should be checked before each ride.
-In addition, the coolbefore each ride.
 In addition, the coolant must be changed at the intervals specified in the periodic maintenance and lubrication chart.

 To check the coolant level

 Place the motorcycle on a level surface and hold it in an upright position.